Mimetic-Metric-Torsion with induced Axial mode and Phantom barrier crossing

-Technically of course, the MMT theory (introduced in Paper\,1) is designed to have almost all of its weight resting on our consideration of a pre-assigned contact coupling, $\, \b (\f)$, between the mimetic field and the entire torsion-dependent part of the Riemann-Cartan ($U_4$) Lagrangian.
+Technically of course, the MMT theory (introduced in Paper\,1) is designed to have almost all of its weight resting on the pre-assigned contact coupling, $\, \b (\f)$, between the mimetic field and the entire torsion-dependent part of the Riemann-Cartan ($U_4$) Lagrangian.
 In the extended formulation, such a coupling obviously carries to the Holst term, which augments the $U_4$ Lagrangian.
 The further postulation of a pseudo-scalar BI field, and subsequently the identification $\f = s \c^2$ (where $s$ is a dimensionless constant), are only expected to lead to a subtle modification of what $\, \b (\f)$ alone can inflict on a given system configuration.
-Nevertheless, there arises the important question as to whether such a modification, despite its suppressed quantitativeness, can turn out to be of significance in the cosmological context.
+Nevertheless, there arises the important question as to whether such a modification, despite its suppressed quantitativeness, can turn out to be significant in the cosmological context.
 This is what we have addressed specifically via our analysis in the preceding sections.